Skip to main content

 Bedrock:

 This term is related to the time window during which the tTEM system collects data from the subsurface.
 This “gate” is “bias-free,” implying that the data collected in this period is not influenced or distorted by external factors or the transmitter itself, allowing for a more accurate representation of the subsurface properties.
-The early bias-free gate in this tTEM system is crucial for obtaining high-resolution, reliable data for analyzing and studying the subsurface, particularly the top 30-50 meters that are critical for several applications like water supply, farming, construction, etc.
+The early bias-free gate in this tTEM system is crucial for obtaining high-resolution, reliable data for analyzing and studying the subsurface, particularly the top 30-50 meters critical for several applications like water supply, farming, construction, etc.

 Depth of Investigation: